/ launching_quai_network

 Security

-All Quai Network blockchains are braided together, keeping the entire network censorship resistant and secure through the use of Proof-of-Work 2.0.
+All Quai Network blockchains are braided together, keeping the entire network censorship resistant and secure creating Scalable Proof-of-Work.

 Decentralization